JetBrains/Qodana/topics/shl-introduction.md

 > %premlite% is still in the alpha development stage, which means that it may contain bugs or work not as intended.
 {style="warning"}

-This documentation guides you through the installation, product configuration, and initialization stages.
+This documentation guides you through the installation, product configuration, and initialization stages of the Docker and Kubernetes versions of %premlite%.

 ## %premlite% features